Update: 01/23/2020 Test and Treat Project

 This is a more complex test that ascertains if your home test has been done in error and also examines the HIV strain present in your blood if at all.
 Meanwhile, learn to take care of yourself while you wait for results and be certain that you learn how to practice safe sex and do not transmit the disease.

 This learning will mitigate your anxiety.
 Start treatment and suppress the virus to the point of being undetectable.
+You then will not be spreading the virus and your health will be improved.

 Chill out.
 You are not going to die from early-detected HIV if you start treatment as soon as possible.